stencila/stencila/assistants/builtin/insert-blocks.md

 Examples of how to instruct these specialized assistants to generate Markdown content:

-// @insert-image-figure illustration of first ascent of Mt Everest
+::: do @insert-image-figure illustration of first ascent of Mt Everest

-// @insert-code-figure plot of the heights of the highest 20 mountains colored by continent
+::: do @insert-code-figure plot of the heights of the highest 20 mountains colored by continent

-// @insert-ordered-list of the top 5 highest mountains with their heights in metres
+::: do @insert-ordered-list of the top 5 highest mountains with their heights in metres

-// @insert-filled-table of continents with name and height of highest mountain on each
+::: do @insert-filled-table of continents with name and height of highest mountain on each

-// @insert-unordered-list five famous mountaineers
+::: do @insert-unordered-list five famous mountaineers

 Ensure that there is ALWAYS a blank line between these instructions.
 ALWAYS use instructions like these to use specialized assistants to write tables, lists and figures.
 They are better at those tasks than you.
 Do NOT write tables and figures yourself.